Terms & Policies

 a) In General.
 Customer is solely responsible for the accuracy, content and legality of all Customer Data.
 Customer represents and warrants to Plait that Customer has all necessary rights, consents and permissions to collect, share and use all Customer Data as contemplated in this Agreement (including granting Plait the rights in Section 3.1 (Rights in Customer Data)) and that no Customer Data will violate or infringe (i) any third party Intellectual Property Rights, publicity, privacy or other rights, (ii) any Laws, or (iii) any terms of service, privacy policies or other agreements governing the Customer Properties or Customer's accounts with any Third-Party Platforms.
 Customer further represents and warrants that all Customer Data complies with the AUP.
 Customer will be fully responsible for any Customer Data submitted to the Services by any Person as if it was submitted by Customer.

 b) Sensitive Personal Information.
+Except as otherwise expressly agreed in the BAA, Customer specifically agrees not to use the Services to collect, store, process or transmit any Sensitive Personal Information.
 Customer acknowledges that Plait is not (i) a provider of medical or healthcare services, (ii) a payment card processor and that the Services are not PCI DSS compliant.
 Customer shall be responsible for any Sensitive Personal Information it submits to the Service, and Plait will treat such submissions as Customer Data as defined in this Agreement such that Plait is not subject to any additional obligations that apply to Sensitive Personal Information.

 c) Compliance with Laws.
 Customer agrees to comply with all applicable Laws in its use of the Services.
-Without limiting the generality of the foregoing, Customer will not engage in any unsolicited advertising, marketing, or other activities using the Services, including without limitation any activities that violate any anti-spam laws and regulations.
+Without limiting the generality of the foregoing, Customer will not engage in any unsolicited advertising, marketing, or other activities using the Services, including without limitation any activities that violate the Telephone Consumer Protection Act of 1991, CAN-SPAM Act of 2003 or any other anti-spam laws and regulations.

 d) Disclosures on Customer Properties.
 Customer acknowledges that the Plait Code causes a unique cookie ID to be associated with each Person who accesses the Customer Properties, which cookie ID enables Plait to provide the Services.
 Customer will include on each Customer Property a link to its privacy policy that discloses Customer's use of third party tracking technology to collect data about People as described in this Agreement.
 Customer's privacy policy must disclose how, and for what purposes, the data collected through Plait Code will be used or shared with Plait as part of the Services.
 Customer must also provide People with clear and comprehensive information about the storing and accessing of cookies or other information on the Peoples' devices where such activity occurs in connection with the Services and as required by applicable Laws.
 For clarity, as between Customer and Plait, Customer will be solely responsible for obtaining the necessary clearances, consents and approvals from People under all applicable Laws.